anagha-google/ray-labs/00-provisioning/manual-provisioning.md

-# Manual Provisioning of the lab environment on GCP
+# Module 01: Provisioning of the lab environment on GCP

+## About
+In this module, we will provision the lab environment manually.

 ## 1. Create a GCP project

-Create a project manually
+Create a project manually.

 <hr>

 ## 2. Grant yourself requisite privileges to set up the environment in your project

-This includes Owner (basic) permission and Organization policy administrator role (applicable for GCP CE Argolis environment).
+This includes Owner (basic) permission and Organization policy administrator role (applicable for GCP Argolis environment).

 <hr>

 ## 3. Enable requisite Google APIs

+There are a few APIs that are not actually used in the lab like Dataproc, but allow room for complementing Ray (scalable ML) with Spark (scalable ETL) on Dataproc.<br>

 Paste in Cloud Shell scoped to the project you created-
 ```